Tars-knock/BT-7274/README.md

 ## Review Flow

 1. The agent calls `create_review_session` with a Markdown or HTML document.
-2. Review MCP returns a `reviewUrl` and an instruction string.
+2. BT-7274 returns a `reviewUrl` and an instruction string.
 3. The agent shows the URL to the user and calls `wait_for_review`.
 4. The user opens the review page in a browser.
 5. The user either: